autodesk-platform-services/aps-tutorial-postman/ModelDerivative_02/instructions/task-3.md

 # Task 3 – Translate Source File

 > **Important:** These instructions are specific to Postman V10.
-If you are using a newer version of Postman, you may notice slight differences in the interface or steps, but the basic procedure should remain similar.
+If you are using a newer version of Postman, you may notice slight differences in the interface or steps.
+However, the process should remain similar.

 You can translate the source file to many different formats (see [Supported Translations](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/supported-translations/) for details).
-For the purpose of this walkthrough, you will translate the source file to the STL format.
+In this walkthrough, you will translate the source design to the STL format.

-To translate a file, you must kick off a translation job.
-The translation job produces a manifest, which lists all the files that are generated.
-It also reports how far translation has progressed as a percentage, for each file listed in the manifest.
+To translate a file, you must create a translation job.
+The job produces a manifest that lists all generated files.
+It also reports the progress of the translation job as a percentage while the translation job is still in progress.

 ## Start a translation job